Pawnee Buttes

 August 26, 2006

-Our first stop on our trip was the Pawnee National Grasslands Park northeast of Denver.
-The five-kilometre hike provided us a chance to see two buttes set in the grasslands.
-The buttes are nothing more than unscalable piles of mud.
-I was hoping to see pronghorns or rattlesnakes but neither appeared.
+Our first stop on our trip after driving from Calgary was the Pawnee National Grasslands Park northeast of Denver.
+The 5 km hike provided a chance for Dinah and I to see two buttes set in the grasslands as well as a chance to stretch our legs.
+The buttes are nothing more than unscalable piles of dirt.
+I was hoping to see pronghorns or rattlesnakes, but neither appeared.
 Nonetheless I found the landscape fascinating.

 Pawnee buttes from the trailhead